Vermilion Energy (NYSE:VET) Lifted to “Overweight” at JPMorgan Chase & Co.

-JPMorgan Chase & Co. upgraded shares of Vermilion Energy (NYSE:VET – Get Rating) (TSE:VET) from a neutral rating to an overweight rating in a research report released on Tuesday morning, MarketBeat.com reports.
+JPMorgan Chase & Co. upgraded shares of Vermilion Energy (NYSE:VET – Get Rating) (TSE:VET) from a neutral rating to an overweight rating in a research note published on Tuesday morning, MarketBeat Ratings reports.

-Other research analysts also recently issued research reports about the stock.
-StockNews.com upgraded shares of Vermilion Energy from a hold rating to a buy rating in a report on Friday, March 10th.
-TD Securities decreased their target price on shares of Vermilion Energy from C$38.00 to C$35.00 in a research report on Monday, January 9th.
-National Bank Financial dropped their price target on Vermilion Energy from C$50.00 to C$29.00 in a report on Wednesday, January 11th.
-BMO Capital Markets lowered their target price on Vermilion Energy from C$32.00 to C$25.00 in a research note on Monday, January 9th.
-Finally, CIBC lowered their target price on shares of Vermilion Energy from C$36.00 to C$26.00 in a research note on Tuesday, January 17th.
-One analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Vermilion Energy presently has an average rating of Moderate Buy and a consensus target price of $32.44.
+Other equities analysts also recently issued research reports about the company.
+BMO Capital Markets lowered their price target on Vermilion Energy from C$32.00 to C$25.00 in a report on Monday, January 9th.
+CIBC lowered their price target on Vermilion Energy from C$36.00 to C$26.00 in a report on Tuesday, January 17th.
+StockNews.com upgraded Vermilion Energy from a hold rating to a buy rating in a report on Friday, March 10th.
+Scotiabank lowered their price objective on shares of Vermilion Energy from C$32.00 to C$29.00 in a research note on Tuesday, January 17th.
+Finally, Desjardins lowered their price objective on shares of Vermilion Energy from C$38.00 to C$35.00 in a research note on Monday, January 9th.
+One research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and a consensus target price of $32.44.

 Vermilion Energy Increases Dividend

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Optiver Holding B.V. raised its position in Vermilion Energy by 68.7% in the 3rd quarter.
-Optiver Holding B.V. now owns 1,243 shares of the oil and gas company’s stock valued at $27,000 after purchasing an additional 506 shares in the last quarter.
-Pacifica Partners Inc. raised its holdings in shares of Vermilion Energy by 59.2% in the third quarter.
-Pacifica Partners Inc. now owns 1,433 shares of the oil and gas company’s stock worth $35,000 after acquiring an additional 533 shares during the last quarter.
-Mitsubishi UFJ Trust & Banking Corp raised its holdings in Vermilion Energy by 2.7% in the 3rd quarter.
-Mitsubishi UFJ Trust & Banking Corp now owns 22,800 shares of the oil and gas company’s stock valued at $493,000 after acquiring an additional 600 shares during the last quarter.
-Geode Capital Management LLC grew its position in Vermilion Energy by 1.2% during the fourth quarter.
-Geode Capital Management LLC now owns 77,592 shares of the oil and gas company’s stock valued at $1,493,000 after acquiring an additional 888 shares during the period.
-Finally, Koshinski Asset Management Inc. acquired a new position in shares of Vermilion Energy during the 3rd quarter valued at $5,273,000.
-Institutional investors and hedge funds own 27.94% of the company’s stock.
+Several institutional investors have recently made changes to their positions in VET.
+Ninepoint Partners LP raised its position in Vermilion Energy by 200.0% in the fourth quarter.
+Ninepoint Partners LP now owns 6,000,000 shares of the oil and gas company’s stock worth $106,200,000 after purchasing an additional 4,000,000 shares in the last quarter.
+National Bank of Canada FI raised its position in Vermilion Energy by 837.2% in the fourth quarter.
+National Bank of Canada FI now owns 1,835,984 shares of the oil and gas company’s stock worth $32,494,000 after purchasing an additional 1,640,088 shares in the last quarter.
+Point72 Asset Management L.P. raised its position in Vermilion Energy by 145.8% in the fourth quarter.
+Point72 Asset Management L.P. now owns 1,945,600 shares of the oil and gas company’s stock worth $34,446,000 after purchasing an additional 1,154,150 shares in the last quarter.
+Encompass Capital Advisors LLC acquired a new position in Vermilion Energy in the third quarter worth about $23,547,000.
+Finally, Jupiter Asset Management Ltd. raised its position in Vermilion Energy by 99.7% in the fourth quarter.
+Jupiter Asset Management Ltd. now owns 1,893,696 shares of the oil and gas company’s stock worth $33,459,000 after purchasing an additional 945,318 shares in the last quarter.
+27.94% of the stock is currently owned by institutional investors and hedge funds.

 Vermilion Energy Company Profile